During this seemingly never-ending pandemic, it is easy for nonprofit organizations and their boards to lose their way.

 What do I mean by that?

-Almost every email, newsletter, and LinkedIn will discuss new ways to fundraise, how to scout out potential new funders, and how to find grants relating to COVID-19 needs.
-How to craft that perfect proposal, buy that new grant search database or execute a capital campaign with no face to face contact are all recurring topics in the current nonprofit discussions.
+Almost every email, newsletter, and nonprofit article will discuss new ways to fundraise, how to scout out potential new funders, and how to find grants relating to COVID-19 needs.
+How to craft that perfect proposal, buy that new grant search database or execute a capital campaign with no face to face contact are all recurring topics in nonprofit discussions.
 I should know, I have written some of these articles and white papers in the last 90 days.

 Resources are getting scarce, so what is wrong